 Bank Account Security

-Every bank should be using encryption to protect your data, specifically Advanced Encryption Standard 256 (AES-256).
-That’s because this is one of the most robust forms of encryption that any entity can use to protect your data from prying eyes.
+Every bank should use encryption to protect your data, specifically Advanced Encryption Standard 256 (AES-256).
+This is one of the most robust forms of encryption that any entity can use to protect your data from prying eyes.

-FDIC or FSCS insures most banks and financial services.
+The Federal Deposit Insurance Corporation (FDIC) or Financial Services Compensation Scheme (FSCS) insures most banks and financial services.
 These will protect your account if a bank fails.

-If you can find a bank that supports Universal Second Factor (U2F) hardware keys for logging in, then you have a winning account.
+You have a winning account if you can find a bank supporting Universal Second Factor (U2F) hardware keys for logging in.

-Some features for mobile banking that you may find useful include:
+Some features for mobile banking that you may find helpful include:

 - Check scanning